ElkaRavenwood/elec374-instruction-generator/README.md

 [ ] create/update readme on hosting branch

+[X] Prevent spaces from being stored in state

 [ ] prolly add a disclaimer somewhere bc idk if I'm updating this if the project changes